OpenClaw VPS Requirements: What Server Specs Do You Need?

 - System updates, builds, or package installs take too long.

-Psychz cVirtual is a strong fit for OpenClaw users who want an always-on VPS with NVMe storage, unmetered bandwidth, DDoS protection options, Linux control, and global deployment locations.
-This combination is useful for OpenClaw because the Gateway needs to stay available, preserve state, store workspace data, and support secure remote access.
+Psychz cVirtual is a strong fit for OpenClaw users who want an always-on VPS with Linux control, NVMe storage, unmetered bandwidth, DDoS protection options, and global data center choices.

 OpenClaw VPS Requirements FAQ